NamJeongkuk/ref_main/.github/ISSUE_TEMPLATE/rockhopper-feature-request.md

 ---
-name: Lighthouse Feature request
+name: Feature request
 about: Template for new feature requests by Systems team
 title: ''
-labels: 'Lighthouse'
+labels: ''
 assignees: ''

 ---